hyperb1iss/droidmind/README.md

 ### Tools

+- `devicelist` - List all connected Android devices
+- `device_properties` - Get detailed properties of a specific device
+- `device_logcat` - Get recent logcat output from a device
+- `list_directory` - List contents of a directory on the device
-- `connect_device` - Connect to a device via TCP/IP
+- `connect_device` - Connect to a device over TCP/IP
-- `disconnect_device` - Disconnect from a device
+- `disconnect_device` - Disconnect from an Android device
 - `shell_command` - Run a shell command on the device
 - `install_app` - Install an APK on the device
-- `screenshot` - Take a screenshot of the device
 - `reboot_device` - Reboot the device (normal, recovery, or bootloader)
+- `screenshot` - Get a screenshot from a device

-## 📊 Example Queries for AI Assistants
+## 📊 Example AI Assistant Queries

-Here are some example queries you can ask an AI assistant connected to DroidMind:
+With an AI assistant connected to DroidMind, try these queries:

-- "List all connected Android devices"
+- "List all connected Android devices and show me their properties"
-- "Connect to my phone at 192.168.1.100"
+- "Connect to my phone at 192.168.1.100 and check its battery status"
-- "Show me the battery stats on my Pixel phone"
-- "What's the Android version of my connected device?"
-- "Take a screenshot of my phone"
+- "Take a screenshot of my Pixel and show me what's currently on screen"
-- "Check if my device has any error messages in the logs"
+- "Check the available storage space on my device"
+- "Look at recent logs and tell me if there are any errors"
-- "Install this APK file on my device"
+- "Install this APK file on my device and tell me if it was successful"
+- "Show me a list of all installed apps on my phone"
-- "Reboot my phone into recovery mode"
+- "Reboot my device into recovery mode"
+- "What Android version is my phone running?"
+- "Check if my device is rooted and tell me its security patch level"

 ## 🚧 Development Status

-DroidMind is currently in active development with approximately 18% of planned features implemented.
+DroidMind is in active development with approximately 30% of planned features implemented.
 See the [Development Roadmap](docs/plan.md) for details on current progress and upcoming features.

+### Current Focus Areas:

+1. **File System Implementation** - Enhancing file management capabilities
+2. **Security Framework** - Adding command validation and safety features
+3. **Documentation** - Creating comprehensive guides and references
+4. **Console UI Enhancements** - Building a more interactive user experience

 ## 💻 Development